The Breeders Tour 2014

-The Breeders' 2014 Tour comprised thirteen concerts in the central and western United States in September 2014.
+The American alternative rock band the Breeders played a tour of thirteen concerts in the central and western United States in September 2014.
 After the group's "classic" lineup reunited in 2013 for a tour commemorating the 20th anniversary of Last Splash, they began working on new material.
 Ahead of opening for Neutral Milk Hotel at the Hollywood Bowl, they planned a tour leading up to this show, using the opportunity to practice recent compositions that would appear on their 2018 album All Nerve.

 Between September 2 and September 17, the Breeders performed in eleven cities, including St. Louis, Denver, Seattle, Portland, San Francisco, and Las Vegas.
 Support bands the Funs and the Neptunas opened for them at five and six of these shows, respectively.
 The group finished the tour on September 20 at the Goose Island 312 Urban Block Party event in Chicago.
 As well as new songs, they performed numerous selections from Last Splash and Pod.
 The tour received good reviews from critics; appraisal included comments that the performances were rousing, and that the band was as good as—or better than—in their heyday.